secluso/secluso/SECURITY.md

 * It guarantees that only the hub and the mobile app have access to unecrypted videos.
 * It guarantees that the server cannot decrypt the videos.
-* It provides forward secrecy and post-comproise security through MLS.
+* It provides forward secrecy and post-compromise security through MLS.
 * It does NOT currently hide the timing of events and livestreams from the adversary (who we assume is in control of the server and/or FCM channel).

-## End-to_End Encryption
+## End-to-End Encryption

 Privastead uses end-to-end encryption between the camera and the app.
 That is, the camera always encrypts the videos (either event-triggered videos and their thumbnails or livestream videos) using keys only available to the camera and the app.